Schlampig/iMatlab/README.md

-# Self-trying for machine learning ideas by matlab.
+# Some ideas approached in MatLab.

 References: